ghdl/ghdl/doc/using/InvokingGHDL.rst

   Enable parsing of PSL assertions within comments.
 See section :ref:`PSL_implementation` for more details.

+.. option:: --mb-comments, -C

+  Allow UTF8 or multi-bytes chars in a comment.

+  According to the VHDL standards before 2002, the only characters allowed in a source file (and that includes the comments) are the graphical characters of the ISO 8859-1 character set.
+This is incompatible with comments using UTF-8 or some other encoding.
+This option lift this restriction.

+.. option:: --syn-binding

+  Use synthesizer rules for component binding.
+During elaboration, if a component is not bound to an entity using VHDL LRM rules, try to find in any known library an entity whose name is the same as the component name.

+  This rule is known as the synthesizer rule.

+  There are two key points: normal VHDL LRM rules are tried first and entities are searched only in known libraries.
+A known library is a library which has been named in your design.

+  This option is only useful during elaboration.

 .. option:: --format=<FORMAT>

   Define the output format of some options, such as :option:`--pp-html` or :option:`--xref-html`.